Last updated on

 With omnichannel social media marketing, businesses can create highly personalized messages for each customer, post targeted ads, and track results over time.
 They can also integrate their social media campaigns with other omnichannel tools for a more holistic approach to their marketing efforts.

 Social media channels like Facebook and Instagram give businesses a unique opportunity to reach their customers in an intimate, authentic way.
+Using an online template designer, businesses can easily create posts that align with their brand identities.
 Plus, these platforms natively integrate with ecommerce platforms like Shopify so merchants can retarget previous customers in a snap.

 Pay-per-click (PPC) advertising platforms like Google Ads and Bing Ads allow businesses to reach customers with highly-targeted, personalized ads.
 PPC ads can be used to drive traffic to a website, generate leads, increase online sales, and promote omnichannel campaigns.